dutkulang/ALX-21-days-coding-challenge/README.md

 datelines willl police and enforce it.

+To defer does not make you failure

+even the strong must rest too

 semi-colons are the root cause of all evil

 don't forget them at end of your lines.